jklotzsche-msft/M365Copilot.PSTools_DEV/private/HowTo-AdminSettingCommands.md

-﻿# Sources for the AdminSettingCommands .psd1 files
+﻿# Sources for the Dependencies .psd1 files

 Create one file per source module, with the same name as the module, but with the extension .psd1.
-The file should be placed in the /M3665Copilot.PSTools/internal/scripts/AdminSettingCommands folder.
+The file should be placed in the /M3665Copilot.PSTools/internal/scripts/Dependencies folder.

 The following documentations are used as sources for the files.
 The goal is to have a full list of all relevant Microsoft 365 PowerShell commands to manage Microsoft 365 Copilot settings.